 - Royaux coatings protect the eyes from harmful wavelengths, including blue light, that’s a part fo sunlight and is also emitted from digital screens.

 - It blocks off glare from reflective surfaces.

 - 100% protection from UVA, UVB and UVC, keeping your eyes healthy and strong.

 - Allows unobstructed view of digital screens unlike polarized sunglasses.

 Now that you have characteristics and benefits of both varieties right in front of you - it’s time for the ultimate decision!
-Revo or polarized?
+Royaux or polarized?

-Revo sunglasses are clearly the better option in most cases, especially since all Revo sunglasses are also polarized!
+Royaux sunglasses are clearly the better option in most cases, especially since all Royaux sunglasses are also polarized!

-With original Revo sunglasses, you can perform all these operations seamlessly, even with your shades on.
-Let's not forget the added UV protection that Revo sunglasses bring for you.
+With original Royaux sunglasses, you can perform all these operations seamlessly, even with your shades on.
+Let's not forget the added UV protection that Royaux sunglasses bring for you.